Colleges across the country are preparing for Giving Day but there are plenty of other important headlines.

 Perhaps the most important part of any fundraising effort is the message received by your alumni.
 Prepare messages that are conversational and engaging, not overly formal.

 Instead of a general “help” message, see if your team can find specific stories of students in need (without naming names) that alumni can relate to.
-Telling a story is more powerful than asking for help.
+If students in a department are in need of resources, shape your story to talk about the eventual results those resources will help provide.
+People will rally around a cause when the finish line is clear.

 Templates save time